-MATHEMATICS SECONDARY EDUCATION MAJOR: The requirements for a Bachelor of Arts degree in mathematics for those intending to become middle school or high school mathematics teachers is a plan of study designed in consultation with a departmental advisor, and includes a total of at least 33 credits as follows:
+MATHEMATICS SECONDARY EDUCATION MAJOR: The requirement for a Bachelor of Arts degree in mathematics for those intending to become middle school or high school mathematics teachers is a plan of study designed in consultation with a departmental advisor, and includes a total of at least 33 credits in mathematics as follows:

-- a) MA 280, 310, 321, 331, 341, and 351 must be included; - b) additional credits chosen from the following courses: MA 126, 131, 132, 231, 232, and all courses numbered above 300 except 323; - c) MA 323 (this counts as education, rather than math, credit).
+- a) MA 280, 310, 321, 331, 341, and 351 must be included; - b) additional credits chosen from the following courses: MA 126, 131, 132, 231, 232, and all courses numbered above 300 except 323; MA 323 must also be taken (this counts as education credit, and does not count toward the 33 mathematics credits).

-MATHEMATICS SECONDARY EDUCATION MINOR: The requirements for a minor in mathematics for those intending to become middle school or high school mathematics teachers is a plan of study designed in consultation with a departmental advisor, and includes a total of at least 23 credits of mathematics as follows:
+MATHEMATICS SECONDARY EDUCATION MINOR: The requirements for a minor in mathematics for those intending to become middle school or high school mathematics teachers is a plan of study designed in consultation with a departmental advisor, and includes a total of at least 23 credits in mathematics as follows:

-- a) MA 231, 280, 310, 321, and 351 must be included; - b) a total of at least 20 credits of mathematics from the following courses: MA 126, 131, 132, 232, and all courses numbered above 300 except 323; - c) MA 323 (this counts as education, rather than math, credit).
+- a) MA 231, 280, 310, 321, and 351 must be included; - b) additional credits chosen from the following courses: MA 126, 131, 132, 232, and all courses numbered above 300 except 323; MA 323 must also be taken (this counts as education credit, and does not count toward the 23 mathematics credits).